 The pineal gland is part of the endocrine system in the brain.
 It produces hormones, including melatonin, which affects the circadian rhythm, sleep, and levels of other hormones in the body.
 A pineal cyst is a pineal gland disorder that can occur without symptoms.
 However, a sizeable pineal cyst can cause hydrocephalus (water on the brain), headaches, and eye and vision problems.
 Women in their 20s are most likely to suffer from a pineal cyst.

-Symptoms of Hormone Imbalance in Woman include Unstable Blood Sugar Levels
+Hormone Imbalance in Woman and Unstable Blood Sugar Levels

 The pancreas serves as both an exocrine and endocrine gland.
 As an exocrine gland, it secretes enzymes that allow the digestion of protein, fats, and carbohydrates.
 The endocrine function of the pancreas is to secrete the hormones insulin and glucagon.
 Both of these are important for regulating blood sugar.
 We need a steady supply of glucose (blood sugar) to fuel our brain, kidneys, and liver.
 Diabetes affects insulin metabolism, resulting in unwanted weight changes, excessive thirst, and wildly fluctuating blood sugar levels.